 Making a difference in lives of children, youth and families in Calgary & Area since 1980.

-McMan Youth, Family and Community Services Association of Calgary & Area is a responsive and innovative organization making a difference in the lives of over 2,600 vulnerable children, youth and families annually.
+McMan Youth, Family and Community Services Association of Calgary & Area is a responsive and innovative organization making a difference in the lives of close to 3000 vulnerable children, youth and families annually.

 We support children, youth and families with complex needs that can include mental health issues, addiction, homelessness, poverty, and disability by providing them with the services and supports they need to thrive.
-As a fundamental practice across all McMan’s services, we work with individuals to help them maintain and grow relationships that can extend beyond our professional support- life-long connections that can help people sustain, and build on, their strengths and new skills.
+As a fundamental practice across all McMan’s services, we work with individuals to help them build and maintain strong connections with family, friends, and their community while providing them with the skills and resources to make positive long-lasting changes in their lives.

 Together we transform the lives of children, youth and families through sustainable supports and connections, leading to healthy and fulfilling lives.